About the Lottery

 The Commissioners set overall policy for the Lottery that reflects its statutory mission and vision.
 They advise and make recommendations to the Executive Director of the Lottery regarding its operation and administration.

 The Lottery Leadership Team

 Steven Grossman brings to the office of Treasurer and Receiver General a family heritage of public service, a lifetime dedicated to helping others, and years of experience as a hard-working businessman with a sense of responsibility for the well-being of his colleagues and his community.

 He is committed to using the full potential of the Treasurers office to protect the publics money, help create jobs, boost small businesses, and bring new standards of transparency and disclosure to state government.

-Treasurer Steven Grossman named Paul R. Sternburg, Executive Director of the Massachusetts State Lottery on January 2011, making him the 10th director since the Lottery’s inception in 1971.
+Treasurer Steven Grossman named Beth Bresnahan Executive Director of the Massachusetts State Lottery on February 12, 2014, making her the 11th director since the Lottery’s inception in 1971.

 Massachusetts Lottery State Commissioners

 Martin J. Benison has served as Comptroller of the Commonwealth since 1999.
 He is chairman of the Governmental Accounting Standards Advisory Council, First Vice President of the National Association of State Auditors, Comptrollers and Treasurers and Past President of the National Association of State Comptrollers.

 Andrea J. Cabral, Secretary of the Executive Office of Public Safety